Koenkk/zigbee-OTA/README.md

 The pull request automation will validate the image.
 If any error occur, a comment will be posted in the pull request.
 If the validation succeed, a comment will be posted to inform of the changes that merging the pull request will commit (in a following commit).

 > [!IMPORTANT]
-> Do NOT submit images in `images1` directory, the pull request automation will take care of placing the file in the proper folder automatically.
+> Do NOT delete current images and do NOT submit images in `images1` directory.
+The pull request automation will take care of archiving as appropriate for each file.

 ### Example using Github